How to Transcribe Educational Videos for Kids and Young Learners in 2026

 Key Features for Educational Support

-Timestamped Transcripts: Every line links to the exact moment in the video—perfect for jumping back to confusing explanations or reviewing specific concepts.
+Timestamped transcripts: Every line links to the exact moment in the video.
+Good for jumping back to confusing explanations or reviewing specific concepts.

-AI-Generated Summaries: Automatically extract key learning points, main concepts, and lesson objectives from long educational videos.
+AI-generated summaries: Pull key learning points, main concepts, and lesson objectives out of long educational videos.

-Flashcard Generation: Automatically create study flashcards from educational content—ideal for vocabulary, historical dates, science facts, and math formulas.
+Flashcard generation: Auto-create study flashcards from educational content.
+Good for vocabulary, historical dates, science facts, and math formulas.

-Action Items Detection: Identify homework assignments, practice problems, and "things to remember" mentioned in lessons.
+Action items detection: Catch homework assignments, practice problems, and "things to remember" mentioned in lessons.

-Multilingual Support: Transcribe educational content in 90+ languages—essential for language learning classes and ESL students.
+Multilingual support: Transcribe educational content in 90+ languages, useful for language classes and ESL students.

-Multiple Export Formats: Export as TXT for note-taking apps, PDF for printing study guides, or SRT for adding captions to teacher-created videos.
+Multiple export formats: TXT for note-taking apps, PDF for printing study guides, or SRT for adding captions to teacher-created videos.

-- AI Study Aids: Goes beyond basic transcription with flashcards, summaries, and key points extraction
+• AI study aids: Goes beyond basic transcription with flashcards, summaries, and key point extraction

 Method 2: Using YouTube's Built-in Transcripts

-Many YouTube educational videos have auto-generated or creator-provided captions that can be exported as transcripts.
+A lot of YouTube educational videos have auto-generated or creator-provided captions you can export as transcripts.

 How to Access YouTube Transcripts